JvanKatwijk/qt-dab/README.md

 for use with (appropriate) extio handlers

-Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq' as well as 16-bit "wav" `*.sdr` files) is configured by default.
+Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq` as well as 16-bit wav `*.sdr` files) is configured by default.

 Audio samples are - by default - sent to an audio device using the portaudio library.
 Two alternatives are available:

 For selecting the output to be sent to a TCP port, uncomment
 ```
 #CONFIG         += tcp-streamer         # use for remote listening
 ```

-The source tree contains a directory "sound-client", that contains sources to generate a simple "listener" for remote listening.
+The source tree contains a directory `sound-client`, that contains sources to generate a simple "listener" for remote listening.

 For selecting the output to be handled by the Qt system (default device only) uncomment
 ````
 #CONFIG		+= qt-audio
 ````